Blogs

 Index

-Mastercard's Merchant Monitoring Program (MMP) has introduced stricter requirements for brand integrity compliance.
-Starting January 1, 2026, all newly onboarded merchants must undergo an initial scan before their first transaction, and acquirers must demonstrate persistent monitoring capabilities.
-This article explains what these requirements mean for payment providers, acquirers, Payment Service Providers (PSPs), and Payment Facilitators (PayFacs).
+Mastercard has introduced updated requirements for its MMP to strengthen brand integrity compliance.
+Starting 1 January 2026, newly onboarded merchants must undergo an initial scan before their first transaction.
+Acquirers are required to demonstrate persistent monitoring capabilities throughout the merchant lifecycle.
+These requirements apply to the broader payment ecosystem, including acquirers, PSPs, and Payment Facilitators (PayFacs).

 Mastercard MMP Impact For Payment Providers